HelloHvbert/URL-shortener/README.md

 Usage:

 - add
+command is used to adding new url to database
+First method:
-"add" command is used to adding new url to database First method: program will ask user if he want custom url or random one
+program will ask user if he want custom url or random one
 Example: